-Supplemental health insurance comes in many different categories.
-Each of these is specific to medical coverage needs:
+Supplemental insurance comes in many different categories.
+Each of these is specific to your anticipated coverage needs:

 How much money could you save?

-By spending less than $1 per month, you could save thousands on broken bones, extended hospital stays, or rehabilitation.
-Critical illnesses, and even cancer, don’t have to put you into debt.
-With a supplemental health insurance policy, you can both bridge the gaps in your current health insurance coverage and have a financial cushion if you have an unexpected ailment.
+By purchasing a supplemental insurance plan, you could save thousands on broken bones, extended hospital stays, or rehabilitation.
+With a supplemental insurance policy, you can both cover the left-over costs from your current health insurance coverage and help cover other expenses that may come at the same time from an unexpected ailment.

-If you would like to discuss your supplemental health insurance options with a licensed, professional insurance agent, give me a call today.
+If you would like to discuss your supplemental insurance options with a licensed insurance agent, give me a call today.